Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Acknowledgements

 \section{Acknowledgements}

+We thank Karthik C.S. for pointing out an issue with an earlier version of the proof of Theorem~\ref{thm:gap-paired-cut}.
 The second and the fourth authors were partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 In addition, the second author was partially supported by the Swedish Research Council (VR) under grant 2021-04371, and the fourth author was partially supported by VR under grant 2024-00274.